muralweaver/Monique/README.md

 Kuvha uses a lot of open source projects.
 The vision and generosity of the open source community has let us explore potential applications, ideas, algorithms and designs … for free!
 The hope is that by providing Kuvha as a free, open source project it will help other people the same way those free open source softwares have helped make this possible.

-Inspired by the awesome open-source web application [Monica](https://github.com/monicahq)
+Inspired by and obviously heavily referenced by the awesome open-source web application [Monica](https://github.com/monicahq)